padogrid/bundle-none-app-simulator/README.md

     equations:
       # List of equations to execute.
       equationNames: []

       # Equation delay time in milliseconds.
 The publisher periodically delays this long before
       # publishing data.
 Set this attribute to control the rate at which data is published.
+      # The minimum value is 1.
+If less than or equal to 0, then it is overwritten to 1.
       # Default: 500
       equationDelay: 500